reinhart1010/nix/docs/en/windows/ipconfig.md

 Display and manage the network configuration of Windows.
 More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/ipconfig>.

-- Show a list of network adapters:
+- List all network adapters:

 `ipconfig`